glebm/sass-rewrite-url/README.md

 # relative-url

 This is an experimental plugin for Sass 3.3+.
-It will replace relative paths in CSS url() calls with a function result.
+It processes relative paths in `url()` values.

 Related issue in Sass: https://github.com/sass/sass/issues/1361